Where is Apple’s marketing for Apple Books?

 But I have the feeling that Apple is not sorry at all.

-It pains me to say this because I am a fully paid-up Apple fanboy, but when it comes to ebooks, Apple is not serious about them at all.
+It pains me to say this because I am a fully paid-up Apple fanboy, but when it comes to ebooks, Apple Books is not serious about them at all.

 For the ebook publishing industry as a whole, Apple has long disappointed.

 If one company had the clout to challenge Amazon’s ebook monopoly, it was Apple.

 But clearly, Apple did not want to and still does not want to be a serious ebook competitor.